cjwit/worldmusic_development/README.md

 * Add image thumbnails to `chapter.html` and chapters
 * Balance columns in footer
 * Nav buttons on mobile need to get out of the way somehow
+* Route Kristina’s essay, the call, and the resources to be sure that we don’t break any bookmarks with the update